 Religious weddings generally need to take place in churches, chapels or other registered religious buildings, conducted by the relevant religious officials and in accordance with the specific religious rules and procedures.
 For example, same-sex couples are not allowed to get married in an Anglican church.

-Civil ceremonies can take place in a register office, any venue approved by the local council and certain religious premises.
+Civil ceremonies can take place in a registry office, any venue approved by the local council and certain religious premises.
 Normally they are performed by a registrar.
 Although a civil ceremony may include music and readings, it must not include anything of a religious nature (such as hymns or readings from a religious text).